 suggap

-is a 1997 Japanese animated psychological thriller film directed by Satoshi Kon.
+is a 1997 Japanese adult-oriented animated psychological thriller film directed by Satoshi Kon.
 It is based on the novel by Yoshikazu Takeuchi, with a screenplay written by Sadayuki Murai.
 Featuring the voices of Junko Iwao, Rica Matsumoto, Shiho Niiyama, Masaaki Okura, Shinpachi Tsuji and Emiko Furukawa, the plot follows a member of a Japanese idol group who retires from music to pursue an acting career.
-As she becomes a victim of stalking, gruesome murders begin to occur, and she starts to lose her grip on reality.
+As she becomes a victim of stalking by her obsessive fan, gruesome murders take place, and she begins losing her grip on reality.

 Plot

 Mima Kirigoe, member of a J-pop idol group named "CHAM!", decides to leave the group to become a full-time actress.
-She gets stalked by an obsessive fan named Me-Mania, who is upset by her change from a clean-cut image.
-Following directions from a fan letter, Mima discovers a website called "Mima's Room" containing public diary entries written from her perspective, and which has her daily life and thoughts recorded in great detail.
-During her acting career, she is joined by manager and former pop-idol Rumi Hidaka, and her agent, Tadokoro.
+Many of her fans get upset by her change from a clean-cut image, particularly an obsessive fan known as Mamoru Uchida or Me-Mania, who starts to stalk her.
+Following directions from a fan letter, Mima discovers a website called "Mima's Room" containing public diary entries written from her perspective, which has her daily life and thoughts recorded in great detail.
+During her acting career, she is joined by manager and former pop-idol Rumi Hidaka and her agent, Tadokoro.
 Mima confides in Rumi about "Mima's Room", but is advised to ignore it.